-The transfer functions from u to d_e (encoder) and to d_a (interferometer) are compared in Figure 3.6.
+The transfer functions from V_a to d_e (encoder) and to d_a (interferometer) are compared in Figure 3.11.

-Figure 3.6: Comparison of the transfer functions from excitation voltage u to either the encoder d_e or the interferometer d_a
+Figure 3.11: Comparison of the transfer functions from excitation voltage V_a to either the encoder d_e or the interferometer d_a

-The dynamics from the excitation voltage u to the measured displacement by the encoder d_e presents much more complicated behavior than the transfer function to the displacement as measured by the Interferometer (compared in Figure 3.6).
+The dynamics from the excitation voltage V_a to the measured displacement by the encoder d_e presents much more complicated behavior than the transfer function to the displacement as measured by the Interferometer (compared in Figure 3.11).
 It will be further investigated why the two dynamics as so different and what are causing all these resonances.

-As shown in Figure 3.7, we can clearly see three spurious resonances at 197Hz, 290Hz and 376Hz.
+APA Resonances Frequency As shown in Figure 3.12, we can clearly see three spurious resonances at 197Hz, 290Hz and 376Hz.

-Figure 3.7: Magnitude of the transfer function from excitation voltage u to encoder measurement d_e .
+Figure 3.12: Magnitude of the transfer function from excitation voltage V_a to encoder measurement d_e .
 The frequency of the resonances are noted.